liusbl/android-architecture-experiments/app/src/main/java/com/arch/experiments/notes/ideas_ORGANIZE.md

 - Consider which places you should be able to attach middleware

-- Consider time travel

-- Append timestamp to each state change

 - Consider creating some separate super efficient state handling, which could allow some boilerplate, but would be used in